dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 🚀 Create a `controllers/user_controller.js`.

 To encode and decode our JWT's we're going to use the [`jwt-simple`](https://github.com/hokaccha/node-jwt-simple).
-Go ahead and yarn add it and import it: `import jwt from 'jwt-simple';`
+Go ahead and npm install it and import it: `import jwt from 'jwt-simple';`

 🚀 Also import our new User model and init `dotenv` same as you did before!